ryabukhinstep/opentelemetry-example/Readme.md

 - build instrument.
 Kafka, jaeger and etc. See docker-compose file
   - `docker compose up`
 -  use .env file for configuring environment.
 See the example in 'environments' folder
-- run commands from first_service, second_service and third_service directories for start apps
+- execute commands from first_service, second_service and third_service directories for start apps
   - `npm ci`
   - `npm run start:dev`